 Additional School Information

-Jacksonville University was founded by William J. Porter in 1934.
-The college was first known as William J. Porter University and was a two year-public institution.
-It changed its name to Jacksonville Junior college in 1935.
-After World War II in 1947, the private college needed to find a permanent location.
-The college administration purchased land in the Arlington Jacksonville area.
-It rapidly became a four year college by the 1950’s and became known as Jacksonville University when the junior college merged with the Jacksonville College of Music.
-At this time, Jacksonville University began offering bachelors degree programs.
+The university was founded in 1934.
+Then known as William J. Porter University, after its founder, the school was a two year-institution.
+Its name was changed to Jacksonville Junior college in 1935.
+After World War II in 1947, the administration purchased land in the Arlington/Jacksonville area.
+The junior college merged with the Jacksonville College of Music and began offering bachelors degree programs in the 1950s.